The Mpemba effect in the Descartes protocol: A time-delayed Newton's law of cooling approach: The Descartes protocol for the direct Mpemba effect

-The region in the three-dimensional parameter space ${\tau, \tw, \ww}$ that satisfies Eq.~\eqref{Mp_cond} is illustrated in Figs.~\ref{fig1}(a, b, c), while Figs.~\ref{fig1}(d, e, f) show the corresponding two-dimensional projections obtained by intersecting this 3D space with the planes $\tau = 0.3$, $\tw = 0.4$, and $\ww = 0.4$, respectively.
+The region in the three-dimensional parameter space ${\tau, \tw, \ww}$ that satisfies equation~\eqref{Mp_cond} is illustrated in figures~\ref{fig1}(a)--(c), while figures~\ref{fig1}(d)--(f) show the corresponding two-dimensional projections obtained by intersecting this 3D space with the planes $\tau = 0.3$, $\tw = 0.4$, and $\ww = 0.4$, respectively.